What Are Logical Consequences When Managing Student Behaviour?

 They are more likely to be receptive to discussing their behaviour without an audience of their peers, especially if they know that you will listen to them.

-Maintaining positive relationships is paramount, so humiliation and belittling of students is unacceptable.
+Maintaining positive relationships with students is paramount, so humiliation and belittling of students is unacceptable.
 Allow students to save face by having private conversations and you will maintain your own dignity, prevent further escalation and development of secondary behaviours.

 If you are feeling angry it may not be the best time to discuss a behaviour.
 You can model appropriate ways to deal with your anger by saying, ‘I am feeling very angry right now.
 I am going to discuss this in a couple of minutes when I am feeling calmer’.